jaakkopy/full-stack-dev-skills-course/Project/README.md

 ## Start mongod if you are using a localhost database

-If you want to connect to a database on localhost, the mongo daemon process needs to be running.
+If you want to connect to a database on localhost, the mongo daemon process needs to be installed and running.
+If you don't have mongodb installed, install the latest version (version 7.0.1 was used for this project).
 If mongodb is installed, on Linux with systemctl run:
 ```
 sudo systemctl start mongod
 ```